The kids started studying for their Mathematics A-level in September 2017. That means they’ve got 9 months to prepare for the June 2018 exams.

 They’re working through one module at a time, moving on once they get 75% in exam conditions.

 Sabeen has completed C1 and almost completed C2.
-It’s clear that she won’t be doing Further Mathematics in 2018.
-Even completing six modules will be tough.
+It’s clear that she won’t be doing Mathematics in 2018.
+Completing six modules will be tough.

 Danyal has completed C1, C2, C3, C4, M1 and almost M2.
 He should be fine.